jtburkh/sofabaton_control/README.md

 In this section, I'm providing directions on how to discover the key presses for a SofaBaton U2.
 Technically this process should work with any bluetooth type of remote, but these directions only focus on the SofaBaton U2.

 You will need the evtest package.
-'sudo apt install evtest'
+`sudo apt install evtest`

 Launch the evtest utility:
-'python3 /usr/lib/python3/dist-packages/evdev/evtest.py'
+`python3 /usr/lib/python3/dist-packages/evdev/evtest.py`

 Several devices will likely be listed.
 Below is an example of my SofaBaton to help you discover yours.